main menu Going With Goats What's Edible Why it works products News and Articles Links and Resources

 Cows are continuing to graze both thistles at Nicasio Native Grass Farms.
 Kevin Lunny says he has run out of Italian thistle at his ranch.
 Trainees added bull thistle to the menu on thier own and they also love poison oak and coyote bush.
 John and Peggy are working with researchers to determine best practices for increasing soil carbon and have already gotten good results from the keyline plow and other treatments.
 They are now working on measuring the impacts of well managed grazing to help improve soils.
 Read a recent article about their efforts and how cattle might help stop climate change.

-Cows eat distaff and Italian thistle in Marin County, CA 2006 and 2007
+Marin County, California Project, 2006 and 2007